A home theater sound system with all its components

 Another factor to consider when it comes to room acoustics is the type of flooring in your home theater.
 Hardwood floors, tile, or concrete can reflect sound waves, causing echoes and reverberation.
 On the other hand, carpeting or area rugs can help absorb sound and reduce these unwanted effects.
 Additionally, the placement of furniture can also impact the acoustics of the room.
 Avoid placing large pieces of furniture directly in front of your speakers, as this can obstruct the sound and cause it to bounce around the room in unpredictable ways.

-See also How to Uninstall Tv Wall Mount
+See also 101 How to Install a Mount Tv

 Using Audio Calibration Tools to Fine-Tune Your Home Theater System